 The Colony Palms pool is worth a full day.
 After all, Palm Springs is legendary for its restorative desert heat, and there are few better places to enjoy it than on a sunlounger by the 65-foot saltwater pool, facing the nearby mountains.

 Reverse the view with a trip on the Palm Springs Aerial Tramway.
 The massive rotating tram car rises up the mountainside along a two-and-a-half-mile track, for panoramic views of the valley.
 There are two restaurants atop the cliff, along with a gift shop and hiking trails.
 There are numerous hiking options in the area, including Joshua Tree National Park, home to the strangely craggy Joshua trees and assorted desert animals.
 The visitors’ centre is a 45-minute drive northeast of the hotel.
 The hotel can also arrange for jeep tours of Joshua Tree and the famed San Andreas Fault Line, or a high-speed race around the track of the BMW Performance Driving School, in nearby Thermal.

-For refreshing food on a hot evening, head to the ultra-popular Rooster and the Pig for Vietnamese-inspired fare, including spring rolls, lettuce wraps and tangy green papaya salad.
+For refreshing food on a hot evening, head to the ultra-popular Rooster and the Pig for Vietnamese-inspired fare, including spring rolls, lettuce wraps and tangy green-papaya salad.
 Copley’s, in what was once Cary Grant’s guest house, is popular for alfresco dinners of wood-fired dishes, like steaks, chops and seared scallops with basmati rice.

 There’s nearly always a line to get into Cheeky's, open only for breakfast and lunch.
 The menu includes Mexican-inspired breakfast dishes, and popular corn pancakes.
-Don't miss the flight of bacon, with flavors that change regularly, but can include spicy jalapeno bacon and sweetly smoky fruit-rubbed bacon in addition to the classic.
+Don't miss the flight of bacon, with flavors that change regularly, but can include spicy jalapeño bacon and sweetly smoky fruit-rubbed bacon in addition to the classic.